splunk/splunk-connect-for-snmp/docs/configuration/poller-configuration.md

 ```

 ### Configure inventory
-Inventory key in poller enable to configure inventory for polling data:
+`inventory` section in `poller` enable to configure inventory for polling data:
-address - IP address which SC4SNMP should connect to collect data from.
+- `address` [REQUIRED] - IP address which SC4SNMP should connect to collect data from.
-version - SNMP version, values allowed: 1, 2c, 3
+- `version` [REQUIRED] - SNMP version, values allowed: 1, 2c, 3
-community - SNMP community string
+- `community` [OPTIONAL] - SNMP community string, filed is required when `version` is `1` or `2c`
-walk_interval - it is interval how often SNMP walk should be executed, default value 600 second <TO_DO check default value>
+- `walk_interval` [OPTIONAL] - Define interval in second for SNMP walk, default value `42000`
-profiles - list of SNMP profiles for more information please check <TO_DO add link to profiles configuation>
+- `profiles` - list of SNMP profiles which need to be used for device.
+More than one profile can be added by semicolon
- default value>
+separation eg. `profiale1;profile2`.
+More about profile in [Profile Configuration](scheduler-configuration.md/#configure-profile)
-SmartProfiles - list of SC4SNMP SmartProfiles for more information please check <TO_DO add link to SmartProfiles configuation>
+- `SmartProfiles` - enabled SmartProfile, default value true.
+Allowed value: `true`, `false`.
+Default value is `true`
-delete - flags which define if data should be deleted from scheduled tasks for walk and gets.
-Allowed value true, false.
+- `delete` - flags which define if inventory should be deleted from scheduled tasks for walk and gets.
-default value is false <TO_DO check with Pawel>
+Allowed value: `true`, `false`.
+Default value is `false`.

 Example:
 ```yaml